andreaiacono/GraphLab/README.md

 #### DFS
 DFS is a graph traversal algorithm that consists of these steps:
-1  selet a starting node as current node
+1. select a starting node as current node
-2  for each neighbors of this node
+2. for each neighbors of this node
-3      select this neighbor as current node
+3.    select this neighbor as current node
-4  goto step 2
+4. goto step 2
 This means that the algorithm will traverse in depth all the edges of the graph, since it will begin with the starting node, then it will choose its first neighbor, then it will choose its first neighbor, ..., and so on.

 DFS has lower memory consumption compared to BFS.

 #### BFS
 BFS is a graph traversal algorithm that consists of these steps:
-1  selet a starting node as current node
+1. select a starting node as current node
-2  for each neighbors of this node
+2. for each neighbors of this node
-3  	   put this neighbor in a queue
+3.    put this neighbor in a queue
-4  select first element from queue as current node
+4. select first element from queue as current node
-5  goto step 2.
+5. goto step 2.

 This means that the algorithm will traverse in breadth all the edges of the graph, since it will begin with the starting node, then it will put all its neighbors in a queue, then it will get the first neighbor of the strating node and it will put all its neighbors in the queue, then it will get the second neighbor of the starting node and it will put all its neighbors in the queue, ..., and so on.